Canon 1DmkIV w/ Tokina lens, Genus Mattebox, Zacuto Z-finder

-Johnnie is a BBC freelance cameraman operating from Vienna, Austria.
-When not working for the BBC, Johnnie films documentaries, commercials, music videos, and testimonial/marketing videos
+About Johnnie Behiri: Johnnie is a BBC freelance cameraman operating from Vienna, Austria.
+When not working for the BBC, Johnnie films documentaries, commercials, music videos, and testimonial/marketing videos.

 The Canon 5DmkII is increasingly being used for film and television projects, including the films 'The Journey', 'New Town Killers' and 'Helter Skelter' directed by Richard Jobson, and the 'idents' that appear between programmes on the FIVE USA TV channel.

 HDSLRs are spreading and they're spreading fast.
 In less than 1 year they became 100% exceptable also from the big tv studios.
 Major TV Production companies embraced them and use the DSLRs as A or B-roll cams for big-budget tv series like HOUSE MD & 24 (scroll down for full list).